Krishx30/100-days-of-code/README.md

 - **Day7:**
   - Q13: Program to check whether a year is a leap year using conditional statements
   - Q14: Program to check whether a character is a vowel or consonant using if–else
+- **Day8:**
+  - Q15: Program to check whether a character is an uppercase alphabet, lowercase alphabet, digit, or special character
+  - Q16: Program to input three numbers and find the largest among them using if–else